 Afternoon – The Museu Nacional D’Art de Catalunya is considered one of Barcelona’s “must visits.”
 The museum is divided into two main sections, one devoted to Romanesque art and another to Gothic works.
 Its frescoes are the main attraction.
 If gaudy churches are more your thing, well, this is definitely the town for that.
 Architect Antoni Gaudi’s impossibly ambitious (and very strange) La Sagrada Familia dominates Barcelona’s skyline like a gigantic palace raised from the ruins of Atlantis.
 Ground broke on the project in 1882 and workers are *still* trying to complete Gaudi’s vision.
 The architect was killed by a tram in 1926.
 Barring any further complications (progress has been continually thwarted by delays and various controversies), the finishing touches should finally be in place sometime in the 2030s.
 If the skies are clear, and if you have any time and energy left, take a hike over to Gaudi’s other labor of love, Park Güell.
 Its pavilions and contorted features have been described as “hallucinatory” and are definitely one of a kind.
 Located on the hill of El Carmel in the city’s Gràcia district, the views up there are also extraordinary.

-Dinner – If the scene at the Mercat de la Boqueria has left you in the mood for further culinary craziness, give Me a go.
-Proprietor Javier Navarro Alemany is obsessed with the cuisines of Vietnam and New Orleans and fuses them into the dishes at his Neo-Colonial bistro.
+Dinner – If the scene at the Mercat de la Boqueria has left you in the mood for further culinary craziness, there is no shortage of great restaurants in Barcelona.
 If you’re eager to check out one of the city’s Michelin-starred hotspots, locals swear by Gaig, a family-run restaurant founded in 1869.
 Currently operated under the guidance of fourth-generation owner Carles Gaig, its sleek digs can be found in the Hotel Cram.
 The menu here is laser-focused on reinterpretations of classic Catalan dishes.
 Just be sure to make a reservation in advance and hit an ATM on the way.
 The starters alone typically run 34 Euros or more.